Cloudways has recently launched a new caching plugin for WordPress is called Breeze.

 - Average throughput – 31.51 hits per second

 Now you know how WordPress is performing without installing any plugin.
-Let’s install Breeze and see the difference.
+Let’s install the Breeze and see the difference.

 Installing Breeze Plugin